VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Datasets and Metrics}

 To thoroughly evaluate the effectiveness of our method, we conduct experiments on both synthetic and real-world datasets.
-For synthetic data, we adopt six dynamic scenes from NeuMA, each with varying initial conditions (including object shapes, velocities, and positions), material properties, and simulation time intervals.
-In addition, this dataset provides ground-truth particle trajectories for each time step.
-For real-world evaluation, we conduct experiments on two scenes-Bun and Burger-provided by Spring-Gaus.
-Following prior works~\cite{Neurofluid,NeuMA}, we adopt the L2-Chamfer distance~\cite{Chamfer} between the simulated and ground-truth particles to quantify the accuracy of the inferred intrinsic dynamics.
-To assess the visual fidelity of 3D asset interaction simulations, we follow 3DGS~\cite{3DGS} and employ PSNR, SSIM, and LPIPS as quantitative metrics.
+For synthetic data, we adopt six dynamic scenes from NeuMA~\cite{NeuMA}, each with varying initial conditions (including object shapes, velocities, and positions), intrinsic dynamics, and simulation time intervals.
+Each synthetic scene includes 10 videos captured from different views, each containing 400 frames, and the dataset further provides ground-truth particle trajectories.
+For real-world evaluation, we conduct experiments on two scenes ('Bun' and 'Burger') provided by Spring-Gaus~\cite{Spring-Gaus}.
+Each real-world scene includes 3 videos captured from different views, each containing 19 frames.
+More details of the datasets are provided in Appendix~\ref{appendix: dataset details}.
+Following prior works~\cite{Neurofluid,NeuMA}, we use the L2-Chamfer distance~\cite{Chamfer} between the simulated and ground-truth particle trajectories to quantify the accuracy of intrinsic dynamics inference.
+To assess the visual fidelity, we follow 3DGS~\cite{3DGS} and employ PSNR, SSIM, and LPIPS as quantitative metrics.